matthewoden/NetTrack/README.md

 connect to the local network.

 ## Process
+NetTrack is a thin wrapper over a couple shell commands.

 1. pings the broadcast ip for the current subnet: `ping -c 1 192.168.1.255`
 2. checks the arp cache: `arp -a`
-3. diffs the results against the last known state, filtering out incomplete/blacklisted devices.
+3. Diffs the arp table results against the last check of the arp table, filtering out incomplete/blacklisted devices.
+4. Sends notifications for any new arrivals.

 ## Running NetTrack